 that would run was needed to haul food and clothing to keep the men alive.

-asking, "Does anyone know of a civilian who has a car or truck
+asking, "Does anyone know of a civilian who has a car or truck that could be

-painted red, which he used to take him to what had previously been the very infrequent local
+which he used to take him to what had previously been the very infrequent local

 fires.
 After considerable persuasion I talked him into renting this vehicle

 to me.
 I had no authority to make such a contract, but the Army eventually paid

 With the aid of our new "fire wagon," work was resumed.
 The vehicle was too

 one load, but by making shuttle trips we managed to get everyone to and from

 work.
-In spite of the cold the radio station was completed and on the
+In spite of the cold the radio station was completed and on the air in

-work had to be done out in the open because no garage could be
+All repair work had to be done out in the open because no garage could be

 found for the vehicles and no material was available with which to build one.